andyatkinson/presentations/pgconfnyc2025/pgconf2025.md

     }
 </style>

-## 🏢 Better Architecture: Multitenancy
+## 🏢 Better DB Architecture: Multitenancy

-Let's explore 6 patterns using community PostgreSQL
+Let's explore 6 patterns and their benefits and limitations

 ---

-## ✨ Opportunities with Multi-tenant DB design

-- Cost savings from fewer instances
-- Less complexity and inconsistency
+## Benefits and drawbacks of non-tenancy

+- Benefit: Compute isolation
-- Tenant data uniqueness and isolation
+- Benefit: Strong data isolation
-- Easier instance administration, monitoring, upgrades
+- Possibly less code or schema design changes needed
+- Drawback: Increased costs from overprovisioned instances
+- Drawback: Complexity from managing a fleet, upgrades, monitoring

 ---

+## ✨ Opportunities with Multi-tenant DB consolidation

+- Cost savings, greater resource efficiency
+- Avoiding or deferring "fleet management" challenges
+- Can leverage features for tenant data uniqueness and isolation
+- Can distribute the computing a bit within limits of single instance

+---

 ## 🫠 Multitenancy Challenges

-- Eventually limited by physical server resources (CPU, Memory, IOPS)
+- Lacking native tenant primitives, need to build in more pieces using database features or application-level features
+- Can't achieve full compute isolation and may eventually exceed single instance
-- Shared Postgres subsystems (Autovacuum, buffer cache)
+- Can be limited by shared Postgres subsystems (Autovacuum, buffer cache)
-- Lacking native tenant concept or scoping
-- Requires some upfront architecture planning or migrations
+- Requires some upfront architecture planning or costly schema/data migrations

 ---
 <style scoped>